osinenkop/regelum-control/README.md

 ![image](https://gitflic.ru/project/aidynamicaction/regelum/blob/raw?file=gfx%2Fflowchart.png&commit=76314f91ccd6d5273b3c1feccca2a5655714cb0d)

-`regelum` Python package is designed for hybrid simulation of agents and environments (i.e. controllers and control-systems). `regelum` allows one to simulate either discrete-time systems (environments) or continuous-time systems (environments) with sampled feedback (agents that react to their observations at a finite frequency).
+`regelum` Python package is designed for hybrid simulation of agents and environments (i.e. pipelines and control-systems). `regelum` allows one to simulate either discrete-time systems (environments) or continuous-time systems (environments) with sampled feedback (agents that react to their observations at a finite frequency).